-Wolverine Online Orientation provides students with a smooth transition to the University of Michigan and will introduce you to the University community and the opportunities available to you.
-You cannot register for classes until you complete all 5 steps of Wolverine Online Orientation.
+Fall 2022 New Student Hybrid Orientation provides students with a smooth transition to the University of Michigan and will introduce you to the University community and the opportunities available to you.

-Information about Wolverine Online Orientation will be sent to your UMICH email account beginning in mid-April, if you have paid your enrollment deposit.
-Please read the overview of Fall Wolverine Online Orientation, to make sure you complete the few tasks necessary to begin the Wolverine Online Orientation process in mid-April.
+Information about Orientation will be sent to your U-M email account beginning in mid-April, if you have paid your enrollment deposit.
+Please read the overview of Fall Transfer Orientation, to make sure you complete the few tasks necessary to begin the Orientation process in mid-April.

-Click on the tabs below to learn an overview about Wolverine Online Orientation and how to start preparing.
+Click on the tabs below to learn an overview about Fall 2022 New Student Hybrid Orientation and how to start preparing.

-Wolverine Online Orientation (WOO) consists of 5 steps.
-All 5 steps need to be completed in order to register for classes.
-Some steps of WOO are asynchronous, meaning you will complete them on your own remotely, at your own pace.
-Other steps of WOO are synchronous, meaning you will need to be prepared to virtually participate at a set time and work with Academic Advising Staff.
-Each step of Wolverine Online Orientation may take several hours to complete so be sure to plan accordingly.
+Fall 2022 New Student Hybrid Orientation consists of 6 mandatory steps.
+Some steps of Orientation are asynchronous, meaning you will complete them on your own remotely, at your own pace.
+Other steps are synchronous, meaning you will need to be prepared to virtually participate at a set time and work with Academic Advising Staff.
+Each step of Orientation may take several hours to complete so be sure to plan accordingly.

-You will be sent in depth information about the 5 steps in your "U-M: Wolverine Online Orientation Information" email sent to your UMICH email in early May.
-You can also read more about the five steps under the 5 Steps of Online Orientation section of the website.
+You will be sent in-depth information about the steps in your "[FOR YOU] Fall 2022 Orientation Information" email sent to your U-M email in mid-April.
+You can also read more about the steps under the 6 Steps of Orientation section of the website.

-- Register for an Academic Advising Date in Wolverine Access
+- Register for your Virtual Academic Advising Date in Wolverine Access

 - Complete online placement exams (if required by your Academic Unit)